Gluten-Free Monkey Bread

 This post may contain affiliate links.
 See my disclosure policy.

-To make this keto monkey bread, I use almond flour and protein powder instead of wheat flour or fathead dough (which a lot of low-carb recipes call for).
-Each piece of dough gets rolled into a ball and coated with sugar-free sweetener, cinnamon, and nutmeg for that sweet and sticky outer layer.
-After baking, it gets drizzled with browned butter, sugar-free caramel syrup, and crushed pecans for a bit of crunch.
+I use almond flour and protein powder instead of wheat flour or fathead dough for this keto pull-apart bread.
+Each piece of dough gets rolled into a ball, coated with sugar-free sweetener, cinnamon, and nutmeg for that sweet outer layer.
+After baking at 325 for 25 minutes, I drizzle everything with browned butter caramel and crushed pecans.

 Key ingredients

-- Zero Carb Protein Powder – The dough uses a protein powder that adds volume and airiness to the pastry, making it light and fluffy.
+- Zero Carb Protein Powder – I use an unflavored protein powder that adds volume and airiness to the dough.
+It’s what makes each piece light and fluffy instead of dense.

-- Sugar-Free Sweeteners – I use a granulated sweetener that swaps cup for cup with regular sugar.
-It has zero carbs and zero calories, but bakes and tastes just like the real thing.
-The brown sweetener is basically brown sugar – it measures cup for cup and has a hint of molasses for that rich caramel flavor and dark color.
-If you don’t mind a little extra sugar, coconut sugar works too, but it will bump up the carb count.
+- Sugar-Free Sweeteners – I use a granulated sweetener that measures cup for cup with regular sugar, zero carbs and zero calories.
+The brown sweetener is basically brown sugar with a hint of molasses for that rich caramel flavor.
+If you don’t mind a few extra carbs, coconut sugar works too.

 Tools you will need